ijager/angular2-meteor-quick-setup-guide/README.md

-# angular2-meteor-quick-setup-guide

-Guide to quickly setup a angular2-meteor project.
+# Angular2.0 Meteor Quick Setup Guide

-This guide is based on the [official angular2-meteor tutorial](https://www.angular-meteor.com/tutorials/socially/angular2/bootstrapping), on the [Angular2 Hereos tutorial](https://angular.io/docs/ts/latest/tutorial/)  and on information from various issues.
+This guide will help you quickly setup an angular2-meteor project.
+It is based on the [official angular2-meteor tutorial](https://www.angular-meteor.com/tutorials/socially/angular2/bootstrapping), on the [Angular2 Hereos tutorial](https://angular.io/docs/ts/latest/tutorial/)  and on information from various issues.

 First we create our meteor project.